 Vendor quality collapse

 Peptide Sciences, once one of the largest gray-market research peptide vendors in the United States, shut down in March 2026.
-Independent testing by Finnrick revealed an E rating (lowest possible) for their retatrutide product across 37 samples, along with poor scores for CJC-1295 (E rating, 4.3/10 across 10 tests).[2]
+At the time, Finnrick rated its retatrutide product an "E" — the bottom of a letter-grade scale Finnrick retired in July 2026 — across 37 samples.
+That grade can no longer be checked at the source.
+On Finnrick's current percentage scale, retrieved August 15, 2026, the vendor sits at 61% overall, with retatrutide at 56% across 41 tests and CJC-1295 at 17% across 11.[1]
 The shutdown illustrates how independent testing can expose quality problems that vendor-supplied COAs obscure.

 Compounding pharmacies vs. gray market